samovaar/matlab-simulink-utilities/README.md

 # How to Use

 * If you are using Git to manage your MATLAB project, add this repo as a submodule.
-* For Simulink functions, it is important to check box that says something similar to 'Refresh Simulink customizations after openning or closing this project' in your projec settings.
+* For Simulink functions, it is important to check box that says something similar to 'Refresh Simulink customizations after openning or closing this project' in your project settings.
 * For MATLAB functions, call the function that you want to use.